 If this is setting off your alarms, you are not the only one.
 Many hiring managers are concerned with the rapid job turnover of Millennials.
 You already know the impact of losing an employee after a short time after having invested in their learning and development.

-It is critical to understand that Millennials behave differently, and need different types of solutions to stay engaged at work.
+It is critical to understand Millennial characteristics and how to keep them engaged at work.

 Irrespective of the long-term aims and ambitions of an individual company, the ability to attract and retain millennial talent will be a vital step to achieving it.